James Rodríguez: 2014 World Cup

-On 2 June 2014, James was named in Colombia's 23-man squad for the 2014 FIFA World Cup and assigned the number 10 shirt.
-In the team's opening match of the tournament, James set up the first two goals, scored a last-minute goal with a low shot to seal a 3–0 victory over Greece and was named man of the match by FIFA.
-In the second match, James continued his form by scoring with a header and setting up a second goal for Juan Fernando Quintero in a 2–1 victory over Ivory Coast and was once again elected as man of the match.
-In the final group stage match against Japan, James came on as a second-half substitute and assisted two Jackson Martínez goals before scoring the final goal in a 4–1 victory.
-At the end of the group stage, James was ranked as the best performing player at the tournament by FIFA.
+On 2 June 2014, Rodríguez was named in Colombia's 23-man squad for the 2014 FIFA World Cup and assigned the number 10 shirt.
+In the team's opening match of the tournament, he set up the first two goals, scored a last-minute goal with a low shot to seal a 3–0 victory over Greece and was named man of the match by FIFA.
+In the second match, he continued his form by scoring with a header and setting up a second goal for Juan Fernando Quintero in a 2–1 victory over Ivory Coast and was once again elected as man of the match.
+In the final group stage match against Japan, Rodríguez came on as a second-half substitute and assisted two Jackson Martínez goals before scoring the final goal in a 4–1 victory.
+At the end of the group stage, he was ranked as the best performing player at the tournament by FIFA.